 So the provider must provide the proper fluids, nutrition, medications, physical therapy, counseling, and other services necessary.
 Withholding any of these provisions can result in abuse or neglect of the individual.

-In some cases it may be difficult to see the signs of abuse or neglect due to progression or the natural decline because of age.
-In other cases the signs of either of these types of harm may be oblivious, though in cases of dementia and other disorders that cause confusion it may be extremely difficult to tell if there is physical abuse or neglect taking place.
+In some cases, it may be difficult to see the signs of abuse or neglect due to progression or the natural decline because of age.
+In other cases, the signs of either of these types of harm may be oblivious.
+However, in cases of dementia and other disorders that confuse it may be extremely difficult to tell if there is physical abuse or neglect taking place.

 What is abuse in this type of setting?

-In nursing homes or dependent health care facilities abuse does not only include physical harm, it also includes mental and emotional abuse of the individual.
-For this reason it is not always easy to see the signs of abuse.
-In situations of this nature the caregiver or staff member may intimidate the patient or resident using threats, withholding privileges or food.
+In nursing homes or dependent health care facilities, abuse does not only include physical harm, but it also includes mental and emotional abuse of the individual.
+For this reason, it is not always easy to see the signs of abuse.
+In situations of this nature, the caregiver or staff member may intimidate the patient or resident using threats, withholding privileges, or food.
 They may also use forms of mental or emotional cruelty, which is a form of abuse.

 - Frequent or constant complaints about mistreatment by the resident or patient.

 • The resident or patient has unexplained bruises or injuries.

 • Loss of hair on the back of the head

 • Shortening of the muscles known as contractures.
 And this may be a sign of inactivity or physical therapy.